arvindshekar07/VehicalDetection/README.md

 ###Introduction
-Here  the aim of this  project is to detect vehical on the road by using computer vision techniques  the detect the vehicals.
+Here  the aim of this  project is to detect vehical on the road by using computer vision techniques .
 The code for this project is written in [VehicalDetection.ipynb file ](VehicalDetection.ipynb).
 Click on the link to check the code.

-To give a gist of the project I needed to find vehical on a road.
-There fore i needed a method the would uniquely find the the vehical alone .
+To give a gist of the project I needed to find all vehicle on a road.
-One way was to use color threshold and do an image subtraction to check the movin object .
+One approach was to use color threshold and do an image subtraction to check the movin object .
-But this technique would fail if the was a vehiacl that was moving in the same pace as your vehical and  to the compter vision techique this would appear as a static object.
+But this technique would fail if the was a vehicle that was moving in the same pace as your vehical and  to the computer vision techique this would appear as a static object.

-Therefore we would Histogram of Oriented Gradients  find unique gradients for cars and non car objects.
+One other technique is to use Histogram of Oriented Gradients  to find gradients in the color and spatial region for cars and non car objects and use that to classify car objects.
-We find these gradients initally in RGB color space and later found that HOG detectino in YCrCb was is better.
+Initially I find these gradients initially in RGB color space and later found  YCrCb was a better choice in terms of the detections .

-Based on these features I train a SVM classifier from  the feature set that is provided from a car and non car object.
+Based on these features I train a SVM classifier from those features set that is provided from a car and non car object.

-Once the classifier is ready  this tested on a video where each fram is treated as an image and use sliding window to move through the image to find a car like object.
+Once the classifier is ready  this tested on a video where each frame is treated as an image and use sliding window approach to move through the image to find a car like object.

 The window is made in multiple sizes so as to capture car images that may apper close or away in a perspective images.